iSkore/planetStats/notes/notes.md

 - ### Interesting
 	- 30% - 50% of all scientific discoveries are accidental
-	- Louis Pasteur created penicilen on accident by leaving a petridish out - mold grew and killed the bacteria
+	- Louis Pasteur created penicillin on accident by leaving a petri dish out - mold grew and killed the bacteria
 	- Astronomy - Study of space and physical evidence
-	- Astrology - Study of zodics and astrological influences
+	- Astrology - Study of zodiacs and astrological influences
-	- Why is Galileo refered to as "Galileo"?
-Newton isn't refered to as "Isaac," "Kepler," etc.
+	- Why is Galileo referred to as "Galileo"?
+Newton isn't referred to as "Isaac," "Kepler," etc.

 ------